ane4ka0205/ec2-instance/README.md

 # ec2-instance
-Create ec2 instance bu using ansible playbook
+Create ec2 instance by using ansible playbook